Dr. Colin Carrie is the proud son of a career Royal Canadian Navy officer, settling in Oshawa when Colin was 15 years old.

 A graduate of Oshawa’s RS McLaughlin CVI, Colin earned a bachelor’s degree in kinesiology from the University of Waterloo and graduated from the Canadian Memorial Chiropractic College as a Doctor of Chiropractic in 1989.
-Following his graduation, Colin returned to Oshawa where he established a practice and began a family.
+After graduation, Colin returned to Oshawa where he established his practice and raised his family.
 Colin and his wife Elizabeth have three children.

 Growing up in Oshawa meant spending his summers working in the GM plant.
-This experience, coupled with a dedication to his community, lead Colin to create the first ever Conservative Automotive Caucus shortly after being elected.
-Colin has had the privilege of serving as Parliamentary Secretary to the Ministers of Industry, Health and Environment during his time in Parliament.
-Colin was a pivotal part of the process that lead to the creation of the Rouge National Urban Park; the first ever National Park within a Canadian municipality.
+This experience, coupled with his dedication to our community, lead Colin to create the Conservative Automotive Caucus shortly after being elected.
+During our former Conservative government's minority (2006-08) and majority (2011-15) governments, Colin had the privilege of serving as Parliamentary Secretary to three of Canada's Ministers: Industry, Health and Environment.
+He was a pivotal part of the process that lead to the creation of the Rouge National Urban Park, the first National Park to be established within a local Canadian municipality.